 Most are considered to be biodegradable and biocompatible, and are the most frequently used NPs in drug delivery systems (7-9).
 These are either made from natural polymers like chitosan or synthetic polymers like polylactides (PLA), poly-methyl methacrylate (PMMA), or poly-ethylene glycol (PEG) (7).
-To improve the efficiency of drug loading and prolong the release of drugs, consideration must be given to the existence of polymer and its physical-chemical properties (10).
+To improve the efficiency of drug loading and prolong the release of drugs, consideration must be given to the existence of polymer-drug interactions, the form of polymer and its physical-chemical properties (10).